rust-stuco/lectures/week5/slides.md

 # Defining Unsafety

-Safety is the absence of undefined behavior
+Safety is the absence of undefined behavior.

 ---